About the scholarship

 Bond University aims to offer the best and brightest students from around the globe, with tuition remission scholarships based on academic merit, as well as community, leadership and sporting achievements.
 The International Student Scholarships are a testament to Bond University's commitment to quality and outstanding international students.
 These scholarships are available to international students who have demonstrated outstanding academic ability, as well as community, leadership and sporting achievements.

-- Applications for the September 2017 semester are currently open online and close Friday, 26 May, 2017.
+- Applications for our January 2018 semester are currently open and close Friday, 22 September, 2017.

 Scholarships will be available to students commencing in January, May or September semester (please note that the deferral of a scholarship will only be granted in extenuating circumstances, such as illness, family bereavement or essential overseas travel).